-The seller is responsible for contacting the winning bidder within three(3) business days of auction end to communicate payment instructions.
-The bidder has five(5) business days to issue payment in the form that is acceptable to, and agreed upon with, the seller.
-Payment may typically be made via PayPal, wire transfer, credit card, check, or in cash, although other forms may also be acceptable to sellers.
+The winning buyer is responsible for submitting initial information within three days after the end of the auction, and the seller then has three business days to communicate total cost and payment instructions.
+The buyer has five business days to issue payment in the form that is acceptable to the seller.
+Payment may typically be made via PayPal, wire transfer, or check.

 The buyer pays a buyer’s premium on all winning transactions directly to artnet Auctions.
 The premium is charged on the buyer’s credit card when the auction closes. artnet collects a 20% buyer's premium on all lots with a winning bid or purchase now price under US$250,000, and a 10% buyer's premium on all lots with a winning bid or purchase now price of US$250,000 and above.

 The buyer is responsible for all shipping arrangements and payments to the shipper of their choice.

 In the event that the buyer is unable to issue payment in the manner outlined above, it is the buyer’s obligation to negotiate a different arrangement for payment with the seller, at their discretion. artnet Auctions is not responsible for the seller's decision at this point.